mcc5635/Week0--Hello-World/README.md

    it there.
 (You will need to refresh that window if you already have it open in your browser.)

-10. Your work is dnow one.
+10. Your work is now one.
 In order to let me know that is ready for review create an "Issue".
    You can find this option using the "Issue" tab near the top of the window, just under the repository name.
 Add a message to the effect that you have completed the task and then include a reference to my Github id by typing "@pmarjora" anywhere in the message.
-I will then be sent a notification that you are finished and ready for review. you can also include my Id in commit messages when you upload code during future classes, which will have the same effect.
+I will then be sent a notification that you are finished and ready for review.
+You can also just include my ID in push/commit messages when you upload code during future classes, which will have the same effect.